PasiniSamuele/Robust-Attack-Detectors-LLM/docs/results.md

 </body>
 </html>

 The table below presents the results of these transferability tests.
-The "$Accuracy(U^{best}, S^{best})$" columns display the Accuracy achieved on the original task with its best configuration.
+The $Accuracy(U^{best}, S^{best})$ columns display the Accuracy achieved on the original task with its best configuration.
 The "Avg.
-Acc." columns show the average Accuracy across all $U-S$ pairs for a given $k$, and the "$Acc(U^{transf}, S^{transf})$" columns demonstrate the Accuracy using transferred configurations.
+Acc." columns show the average Accuracy across all $U-S$ pairs for a given $k$, and the $Acc(U^{transf}, S^{transf})$ columns demonstrate the Accuracy using transferred configurations.
 Comparing the performance of transferred configurations to the average column offers insight into the benefits of transferring configurations versus randomly selecting a configuration for a new, unseen task.

 The results validate the efficacy of configuration transfer.
 Although there is a slight decrease in Accuracy compared to the original best configuration (on average, 9.3 percentage points for XSS and 7.8 percentage points for SQLi), the transferred configurations generally surpass the average Accuracy, yielding an average improvement of 4.2 percentage points for XSS and 9.4 percentage points for SQLi.